aar-woo/aar-woo/README.md

 ## 🤓 About Me
-  * I'm a full stack web developer and I especially like JavaScript.
-I love web development and the problem solving that it requires.
-I enjoy fully immersing myself in a problem and being able to think deeply and creatively on how to solve it.
+  * I'm a full stack web developer that especially likes JavaScript.
+I love coding and the problem solving and deep thinking that it requires.
+  * I am deliberate and passionate about writing clean code 🧼.
   * I want to further my technical skills by practicing algorithm problems, learning more about data structures (especially linked lists), and keeping a journal logging the things I learn everyday so I can more legitimately track my progress.
   * Outside of web development I like to go indoor rock climbing 🧗!

 ## ⚙️ Skills
+  * JavaScript
   * React.js
-  * JavaScript
   * HTML5
   * CSS3
   * Bootstrap 5
+  * Node.js
   * PostgreSQL

 ## 📫 Let's connect!